Chief Administrative Officer

 (Sustainability Committee Chair)

-Based on the spirit of “Sampo-yoshi” (good for the seller, good for the buyer, and good for society), the ITOCHU Group not only pursues profits for our company, we also help to solve social issues, in line with the expectations and trust placed on us by our business partners, shareholders, employees, and various other stakeholders.
-We seek to create virtuous cycles in society and also to help achieve a sustainable society.
+Guided by the spirit of our corporate mission, “Sampo-yoshi” (good for the seller, good for the buyer, and good for society), the ITOCHU Group seeks not only to achieve profit but also to help address social issues, in line with the trust and expectations placed on us by our customers, shareholders, employees, and various other stakeholders.
+In so doing, we aim to have an ongoing and positive social impact and to contribute to a sustainable society for all.

 Fumihiko Kobayashi